waku-org/docs.waku.org/docs/overview/concepts/node-discovery.md

 #### Cons

 - Vulnerable to censorship: Domain names can be blocked or restricted.
-- Limited scalability: The number of nodes is fixed, and operators need to provide their `ENR` to the domain owner for listing.
+- Limited scalability: The listed nodes are at risk of being overwhelmed by receiving all queries.
+Also, operators must provide their `ENR` to the domain owner for listing.

 ## [Discv5](https://rfc.vac.dev/spec/33/)